Division of Motor Vehicles Benefits

 Address: 6330 Mail Service Center, Raleigh, NC 27699-6330

-Employment Assistance: Up to 120 working hours military leave for the Federal fiscal year.
+Leave for Military Duty: Up to 120 hours for military leave per Federal fiscal year.

 Eligibility: National Guard and Army Reserve members

-Exempt Pensions for the members of the North Carolina National Guard: Every member and former member of the North Carolina National Guard who meets the requirements and receives, commencing at age 60, a pension from the state of North Carolina of one hundred five dollars ($105.00) per month for 20 years' creditable military service with an additional ten dollars and fifty cents ($10.50) per month for each additional year of such service; provided, however, that the total pension shall not exceed one hundred ninety eight dollars ($210.00) per month.
+Additional State Pension for the members of the North Carolina National Guard: Every member and former member of the North Carolina National Guard who meets the requirements and receives, commencing at age 60, a pension from the state of North Carolina of one hundred five dollars ($105.00) per month for 20 years' creditable military service with an additional ten dollars and fifty cents ($10.50) per month for each additional year of such service; provided, however, that the total pension shall not exceed two hundred ten dollars ($210.00) per month.
 The requirements for a pension are that each member shall:

 Employment Preference (State): State law requires that employment preference be given for having served in the Armed Forces of the United States on active duty (for reasons other than training) during periods of war or any other campaign, expedition, or engagement for which a campaign badge or medal is authorized by the United States Department of Defense.